-Effective July 1, 2019, AB 748 amended Government Code Section 6254 related to the release of video or audio recordings, which requires agencies to produce video and audio recordings of incidents involving a discharge of a firearm and any use of force by an officer or custodial officer against a person resulting in death or great bodily injury.
+Effective July 1, 2019, California AB 748 amended California Government Code Section 7923.625 related to the release of video or audio recordings, which requires agencies to produce video and audio recordings of incidents involving a discharge of a firearm and any use of force by an officer or custodial officer against a person resulting in death or great bodily injury.

 City of San Jose v.
 Superior Court (Smith)

-On March 2, 2017, a unanimous California Supreme Court ruled that written communications that primarily involve government business made by public officials through private accounts or on private devices are public records under the California Public Records Act (CPRA).
+On March 2, 2017, a unanimous California Supreme Court ruled that written communications that primarily involve government business made by public officials on private accounts or privately-owned devices are public records under the PRA.
 The ruling applies to all elected officials and employees of a public agency such as the City.

 FREQUENTLY ASKED QUESTIONS

 The City is subject to California laws relating to public records.
-Information contained in a PRA request, including the requester's information, is considered public record, and may be subject to public inspection, pursuant to Government Code Section 6252(e).
-All forms of communication, including emails, phone records, and written records, sent or received by City employees or elected City officials, are subject to these laws.
+Information contained in a PRA request, including the requester's information, is considered a public record and may be subject to public inspection pursuant to California Government Code Section 7920.530.
+All forms of communication, including emails, phone records, and written records, sent or received by City employees or elected City officials are subject to these laws.

-The California Public Records Act (PRA) is a state law found in California Government Code, Section 6250 et seq., concerning the disclosure of public records.
-The California PRA is based upon the principle that access to information concerning the public's business is a fundamental and necessary right.
-Under the California PRA, records maintained by the City are subject to inspection by the public upon request unless specifically exempted from disclosure under the law.
+The PRA is a state law found in California Government Code Section 7920.000 et seq. concerning the disclosure of public records.
+The PRA is based upon the principle that access to information concerning the public's business is a fundamental and necessary right.
+Under the PRA, records maintained by the City are subject to inspection by the public upon request unless specifically exempted from disclosure under the law.

-The City of Long Beach is committed to transparent and open government practices.
-The City responds to requests for public records pursuant to the California Public Records Act (PRA), Government Code sections 6250 et seq.
-Per Government Code section 6253, the City will respond within 10 days from receipt of a public records request as to whether disclosable public records exist.
+Per California Government Code Section 7922.535(a), the City will respond within 10 calendar days from receipt of a public records request as to whether disclosable public records exist.
 In some cases, a 14-day extension to respond may be necessary.
 If the City determines non-exempt, disclosable public records exist, they will be made available within a reasonable timeframe and following the required payment, if applicable, for copies of such records.

 Response times vary from case to case.
-The length of time it takes to process a request depends on the types and volume of documents being requested, the scope of the request and our current workload.
-Depending on the type and volume of records requested, documents may be made available in as short as 48 hours or as long as several months.
+The length of time it takes to process a request depends on the types and volume of documents being requested, the scope of the request, and our current workload.
+Depending on the type and volume of records requested, documents may be made available in as little as 48 hours or as long as several months.

 - Whether the City has records responsive to your request and the page count and required payment, if applicable, to produce copies of such records, and/or